-Structure means a walled and roofed building (including a gas or liquid storage tank), that is principally above ground, or a manufactured home.anything constructed or erected with a fixed location on the ground or attached to something having a fixed location on or in the ground.
-This does not include telephone poles and utility boxes, but does include gas or liquid storage tanks and manufactured homes.
+Structure means a walled and roofed building (including a gas or liquid storage tank), that is principally above ground, or a manufactured home.

 Subdivision means any division or redivision of a lot, tract or parcel, regardless of its existing and future use, into two or more lots, tracts or parcels.
 Where appropriate to context, subdivision may also be used to reference the aggregate of all lots held in common ownership at the time of division.